Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 {% tab title="iOS" %}

-No additional setup is needed for iOS in-app messaging and local notifications
+No additional setup is needed for iOS in-app messaging and local notifications.

 {% endtab %}